 - We know who will lead this initiative as stated on our proposal.

 - We have listed the resources we will need to be successful.
 (Attach a one-page budget summary as an appendix to your application.
-Please show us your personnel costs in a clearly identifiable manner.)
+Show us your personnel costs in a clearly identifiable manner.)

 - We have identified what resources our congregation will contribute.

 - We have set out how we will measure the success of our project.
-(If successful, where do we wish the ministry to be in 1 year?)
+(If successful, where do we wish the ministry to be in one year?)

 - We have the support of our parish leadership (lay and clergy).

-- We have the support of our Area Bishop.
+- We have the support of our bishop.